Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 ## Input Data Nodes configuration
-These are my input Data Nodes.
-They represent my variables in Taipy when a pipeline is executed.
+These are the input Data Nodes.
+They represent the variables in Taipy when a pipeline is executed.
 Still, first, we have to configure them to create the DAG.

 - *initial_dataset* is simply the initial CSV file.
 Taipy needs some parameters to read this data: *path* and *header*.

 - *day* is the beginning of the predictions.
 The default value is the 26th of July.
-It means my training data will end before the 26th of July, and my predictions will begin on this day.
+It means the training data will end before the 26th of July, and predictions will begin on this day.

 - *n_predictions* is the number of predictions you want to make while predicting.
 The default value is 40.